 Furthermore, we identified SRSF7 as an executor of ADAS.
 The minigene assay demonstrated that deletion of the SRSF7 gene lead to switching from the juvenile to the adult type of AS.
 SRSF7-mutant mice exhibit fast-forwarded ADAS, ending in premature growth-exit and developmental failures.

-cell competition In the juvenility context, we found that the cellular juvenescence is compromised in the cells that are determined to take the loser cell fate.
+In the juvenility context, we found that the cellular juvenescence is compromised in the cells that are determined to take the loser cell fate.
 The loser cells in the in vitro setting modeling the neuroepithelium are induced to undergo p38-dependent apoptosis and eventually phagocytosed by surrounding cells.
 As the pivotal genes that mediate the juvenescence in the context above, we identified SRSF7 and EZH2.

 Please find the paper here.